miguelrferreiraf/miguelrferreiraf/README.md

   <summary><b>🤓 What do I do?</b></summary>
   <br/>

-Everything involving machine learning, IA, data science and each papeline step since the data obtentin to hosting is of my interest.
+Everything involving machine learning, IA, data science and each papeline step since the data obtention to hosting is of my interest.

   - **Web scraping** :bar_chart:
   - **Data cleaning** :clipboard: